-In her graduate studies, April has specialized in Russian religious history.
-Her research interests center around the theology and everyday religious practice of believers in the late Soviet period.
+April's scholarly pursuits and research interests center around Russian religious history, particularly the theology and everyday religious practice of believers in the late Soviet period.
 April has teaching experience in the history of Christianity, Eastern Orthodox theology and history, modern European history, academic writing, and Jewish history in Russia and the Soviet Union.

 PUBLICATIONS (click on underlined links)